NathanHarrington/NathanHarrington.github.io/content/posts/humble_job.md

     Re-immerse yourself in the sights and sounds and the benefits to the business that those activities provided.

-    Creat a single work experience item based on the project.
+    Create a single work experience item based on the project.
 For example, if you had a project that took a few months and exactly fit the requirements they are looking for, add that as a work experience item on the main resume.
 That is the success they want you to repeat, so give